dustinpfister/blog_posts/_posts/js-array-every.md

 console.log( allNums(['1','foo', true]) ); // false
 ```

 ## 2 - The array some method

+Another method that is like the array every method is the array some method.
+This works just like the array every method and many other methods like it in that I can give if a function as an argument that will be called for each element in the array.
+However when using this array some method the result will be returned true in the every that just one element will resolve as true with the given method.

 ```js
 let onePlusNums = (arr) => {